tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ```
 bash script.sh
 ```
 from that same directory.
 Please test that your paths are set accordingly in your script.
-The last line in your script should be
+The last line in your script.shshould be
 ```
 sbatch hpl.cmd
 ```